orchidsoftware/orchid.software/docs/en/hig/philosophy.md

 * More code can often mean a greater possibility for bugs.
 * More features means more work on translations, etc.

-## Adopt a Modular Approach
-Keep in mind that Orchid is a package for Laravel, and therefore it's advisable to create smaller packages that complement each other.
-This helps to eliminate duplication of functionality and makes these features accessible to other applications.

-For instance, a popular use case is to implement backups, and many users prefer to utilize the package [spatie/laravel-backup](https://github.com/spatie/laravel-backup).
-However, you can take it a step further by building a package that includes a preconfigured route and a backup screen.

 ## Build for the "Out of the box" experience